-What is the highest culinary degree?
+What is the Highest Culinary Degree?

-The programs are designed to adapt to people from the youngest but passionate to adults who are starting a new career.
+The programs are designed to accommodate people from all backgrounds - from young aspiring chefs to adults starting a new career.
 The range of courses begins with the Young Chef Academy for teenagers between 13 and 16 years old who are interested in becoming chefs.
-Saturday's five-week course costs £100 per person and includes everything the budding chef will need.
-The course fees are around 9,000 pounds sterling for the culinary degree and around 8,500 pounds for the pastry.
+The five-week course costs £100 per person and includes everything budding chefs need.
+The course fees for a culinary degree are around 9,000 pounds sterling and 8,500 pounds for a pastry degree.
+The full three-year course provides students with specialized knowledge needed to open their own culinary or restaurant business.

-The full 3-year course provides students with the specialized knowledge needed to open their own culinary or restaurant business.
-Tuition fees cost around 32,000 SFR per year.
-One of the most renowned culinary schools in Asia and one of the best options for any aspiring culinary artist in Japan, the Hattori School of Nutrition, founded in 1939 by the popular iron chef Yukio Hattori.
-In addition to culinary courses, the school offers dietetic education based on “Shokuiku”, which is the Japanese term for “food education”.
+Tuition fees cost around 32,000 Swiss francs per year.
+Hattori School of Nutrition is one of the most renowned culinary schools in Asia and one of the best options for any aspiring culinary artist in Japan.
+Founded in 1939 by popular Iron Chef Yukio Hattori, this school offers both culinary courses and dietetic education based on “Shokuiku” - Japanese term for “food education”.

 Leave a Comment